 Independent Analytics’ biggest weakness right now is its relatively small feature set.
-It has referrers, campaigns, and geolocation data, but it doesn’t yet include event tracking, real-time analytics, or technology reports.
+It has referrers, campaigns, and geolocation data, but it doesn’t yet include event tracking or technology reports.

-While these missing features may be a dealbreaker for you now, Independent Analytics is only a few months old, so most of these features will be implemented in the next few months.
+While these missing features may be a dealbreaker for you now, Independent Analytics is less than a year old, so most of these features will be implemented soon.

 Google Analytics has been the de facto web analytics solution for a very long time, but things are starting to change.

 If you have a full-time data analyst on staff or have the time to learn Google Analytics, then it’s most likely the best choice for your site.

 If you aren’t an analytics wizard or care deeply about data privacy, then Fathom, or Independent Analytics will work better for you.
 Deciding between the two is fairly simple: if you use WordPress, go with Independent Analytics; if you don’t, choose Fathom.